CBO Releases Additional Details on Social Security Projections

-CBO's annual report on their long-term projections for Social Security continues to show a major shortfall for the program, even larger than the one projected by the Social Security Trustees.
+CBO's annual report on its long-term projections for Social Security continues to show a major shortfall for the program, even larger than the one projected by the Social Security Trustees.
 The report provides more detail on the projections included in CBO's 2016 Long-Term Budget Outlook, including detailed year-by-year data on the program's finances, as well as the distribution of benefits and payroll taxes among different groups.

 CBO projects the combined Social Security trust funds will be exhausted in 2029 – five years earlier than the Social Security Trustees – when beneficiaries would face a 29 percent cut in benefits (our interactive tool showing users how they would be affected when the funds run out uses the Trustees' estimates).
-The Disability Insurance trust fund, which is currently benefiting from a short-term payroll tax reallocation from the larger Old-Age and Survivors (OASI) trust fund, will be exhausted by Fiscal Year 2022, at which point benefits will be cut by 20 percent.
+The Disability Insurance trust fund, which is currently benefiting from a short-term payroll tax reallocation from the larger Old-Age and Survivors Insurance (OASI) trust fund, will be exhausted by Fiscal Year 2022, at which point benefits will be cut by 20 percent.
 If lawmakers were to reallocate additional revenue from the old-age program, it would move the OASI trust fund’s exhaustion date from 2030 to 2029.

 The exhaustion of the trust funds is due to the large and growing deficits that Social Security has run since 2010 and are on a path to continue running indefinitely.
 Spending on the program has already grown from 4.04 percent of GDP in 2000 to 4.97 percent today, and will only increase as the baby boomer generation continues to age and life expectancy rises.
 Outlays will reach 6.14 percent of GDP by 2029 and 6.35 percent by 2090.
 Meanwhile, tax revenues have fallen from 4.9 percent of GDP in 2000 to 4.59 percent today.
 CBO expects they will continue to decline as a share of GDP as the share of wages above the taxable maximum grows and the share of compensation received as earnings shrinks, declining to 4.43 percent by 2029 and 4.29 percent by 2090.